RUSAL to cut capacity 3 percent by year-end

 | BEIJING/HONG KONG

-It reported a net second-quarter loss of $37 million on Monday, including a $167 million impairment related to its Friguia alumina refinery in Guinea, where it faces a government challenge to its operations.
+It reported a net second-quarter loss of $37 million (23 million pounds) on Monday, including a $167 million impairment related to its Friguia alumina refinery in Guinea, where it faces a government challenge to its operations.

 Unions say that a 2006 contract that sold the Friguia refinery to RUSAL should be annulled.